CSU-CS162/Lab02Choices/README.md

    System.out.println("TESTING GET SIZE: " + myOrder.getSize()); // should return "medium"
 ```
 # Step 3: Calculating the Order Price -- calculatePrice()
 Things like size, type of drink, and syrups can have an effect on the total price of a coffee order.
-For the   `calculatePrice() ` method, use if statements to make the following checks:
+For the   `calculatePrice() ` method, use either switch or if statements to make the following checks:

  ```
  1. If the size is small, the base price is 3.0.